charmbracelet/bubbletea/tutorials/patterns/README.md

 ## "I only want the model that triggered the message to update"

 To figure out whether a component should process the message or not, simply include an ID in the message.
-The ID will match the ID field of your child model and can be handled in that child model's `Update`.
+We'll then compare the ID fields in the message and your child model.
+If they are a match, then we handle that message in the child's `Update`, otherwise it just gets ignored.

 This pattern is used in the [spinner bubble][spinner]: